Best Pickleball Paddles: Top Picks + Spec Table + Buying Guide

 Key Decisions: Understanding Paddle Specs

 These are the specs that change what happens in real points.
-Everything else is mostly marketing.
+Everything else is mostly marketing confetti unless it shows up when the ball gets fast.

 - Swing weight: How heavy the paddle feels while swinging; higher often feels steadier but can slow hand speed at the kitchen.